Find Affordable College Courses

 Check out the nursing bachelor's degree programs at these schools if you want to attend one of the most popular in Nebraska.

-Our 2023 rankings named University of Nebraska Medical Center the most popular school in Nebraska for nursing students working on their bachelor’s degree.
+Our analysis found University of Nebraska Medical Center to be the most popular school for nursing students who want to pursue a bachelor’s degree in Nebraska.
 Located in the large city of Omaha, UNMC is a public school with a small student population.

 Women make up 86% of the nursing majors at the school.